Joey9801/advent-of-code-2019/day_13/problem.md

 4 is a ball tile.
 The ball moves diagonally and bounces off objects.
 For example, a sequence of output values like 1,2,3,6,5,4 would draw a horizontal paddle tile (1 tile from the left and 2 tiles from the top) and a ball tile (6 tiles from the left and 5 tiles from the top).

 Start the game.
-How many block tiles are on the screen when the game exits?<Paste>
+How many block tiles are on the screen when the game exits?